Related Services

 Age: People older than age 45 are at greater risk for developing rectal cancer.

-Genetics: In a small amount of families prone to rectal cancer, a gene mutation has been identified that raises the risk for rectal cancer.
+Genetics: In a small number of families prone to rectal cancer, a gene mutation has been identified that raises the risk for rectal cancer.

 History of polyps or rectal, breast or ovarian cancer: Previously having any of these conditions raises the risk of getting rectal cancer.

-Intestinal conditions: Diseases of the colon that are inflammatory and chronic, including Crohn’s disease and ulcerative colitis, can increase the risk for developing rectal cancer.
+Intestinal conditions: Diseases of the colon that are inflammatory and chronic, including Crohn’s disease and ulcerative colitis, can increase the risk of developing rectal cancer.

-Race and ethnicity: African-Americans and Ashkenazi Jews face a higher risk for developing rectal cancer.
+Race and ethnicity: African-Americans and Ashkenazi Jews face a higher risk of developing rectal cancer.

 Prevention